Why there is no February slump with Agile approach

 Inner rebellion

-I share a story in the Monthly Method School of how I came up with the concept of the cool-off week.
+I shared a story here of how I came up with the concept of the cool-off week.
 Every time I tried a new productivity system/tool/app/philosophy, there was always this moment, about a month in, when my inner rebellion came out.
 And man, was she feisty!

 Screw this.